asdf8601/mmngreco.github.io/content/posts/uv-review/main.md

 ### They move fast

-They have the amazing philosophy using built-in python tools, an example of
+They have an amazing philosophy of using built-in Python tools.
+An example of
 this:

-Before they used to use `[tool.uv]` table inside the `pyproject.toml` like this
+Previously, they used the `[tool.uv]` table inside the `pyproject.toml` like
+this:

 ```toml
 [tool.uv]